DanielSon721/Login-Page-Penetration-Test/README.md

 # Overview

 I built a custom login page from scratch for a Flask web app (Flask, PyMySQL, MySQL).
-Because it was a minimal, homegrown implementation, I treated it as an opportunity to practice secure development: I performed self-directed penetration testing, found multiple critical weaknesses (SQL injection, unencrypted plaintext credentials, and susceptibility to automated brute-force), then remediated each issue and validated the fixes.
+Because it was a minimal, homemade implementation, I treated it as an opportunity to practice secure development: I performed self-directed penetration testing, found multiple critical weaknesses such as

+- SQL injection
+- unencrypted plaintext credentials
+- susceptibility to automated brute-force

+Then remediated each issue and validated the fixes.

 # Initial implementation